Canada backs down from crop chemical ban, adds restrictions

 By Rod Nickel

 The chemical, made by Germany's Bayer AG BAYGn.DE, is part of the neonicotinoid class of pesticides that farmers have sprayed on crops since the 1990s.
-Farmers use imidacloprid to protect apples, potatoes and other fruits and vegetables from aphids and beetles.
+Farmers use imidacloprid to protect fruits and vegetables from aphids and beetles.

-Environmental groups have long said neonics harm beneficial aquatic insects when the chemicals accumulate in ponds and rivers.
+Environmental groups, who criticized the ruling, say neonics harm beneficial aquatic insects when the chemicals accumulate in ponds and rivers.
 Those bugs are food for birds and fish.

 The Pest Management Regulatory Agency (PMRA) proposed in 2016 phasing out imidacloprid due to those risks, before extending a feedback period.

-Now in a statement with its final ruling, the agency said that such risks are acceptable within certain limits, after receiving public feedback and considering new water-monitoring data.
+Now in a statement with its final ruling, the agency said that such risks are acceptable within certain limits, after considering new water-monitoring data.

 Farmers must reduce their application rates and not spray within buffer zones around sensitive areas, it said.
 Uses in certain situations are banned.